Skip to main content

 TRACKING AND COMPLETION OF PROGRAM

-Participants will track their progress by using the self-tracking worksheet.
-Certificates will be provided to attendees at each training to facilitate tracking progress.
-When all trainings have been completed, individuals can apply for program certificate(s) by submitting their tracking worksheet and training certificates to memberservices@sdao.com.
+This is a self-tracked, self-paced program.
+Participants must track their own progress using their self-tracking worksheet.
+SDAO will not track credits.
+SDAO will provide attendance confirmations following each training to facilitate tracking progress.
+When all trainings have been completed, individuals can apply for their certificate(s) by submitting their tracking worksheet and attendance confirmations to memberservices@sdao.com.